How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, make sure the system is safe before powering it back on.
 First, confirm there are no indicators of damage and clean any debris from around the unit.
 Call Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the equipment.
 Once you’ve had an inspection by a professional, turn the equipment back on ASAP to help dry the home and avoid mold from getting into the system or ductwork.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC equipment in working order all year long.